HARISHRAVI1502427/HARISHRAVI1502427/README.md

 </a>
 ## 🌐 About Me:

 I am a passionate and detail-oriented Web Developer with a strong foundation in front-end technologies.
-As a recent graduate, I bring a fresh perspective, eagerness to learn and hands-on experience through academic projects and personal development initiatives.
-I specialize in creating responsive, user-friendly websites using HTML, CSS, JavaScript, and have basic knowledge of frameworks like React.js
+As a recent graduate, I bring a fresh perspective, eagerness to learn, and hands-on experience gained through academic projects and personal initiatives.
+I specialize in building responsive and user-friendly websites using HTML, CSS, and JavaScript, with working knowledge of modern frameworks such as React.js.
+I am enthusiastic about leveraging my skills to contribute to innovative projects and continuously expand my expertise in web development

 ## 🌐 Socials: